KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-djangocon-us-2017-talk/README.md

 ### The Two Collaborative Development Models

 A Collaborative Development Model is a fancy term for how users contribute to a repo.
 There are two different models.

-The two Collaborative Development Models
 * "Shared Repository" Model
 * "Fork and Pull" Model
 The two different models typically correspond to the two different account types and which model you uses depends on whether you have write permission to the repo.

 </td></tr>